interplaynetary/free-association/docs/theory/organizational-scale.md

 ### Degrees of Separation

-If all people in the world are separated through at most 6 degrees of separation, then all organizations must be separated by at most 3 or 4 degrees.
+If all people in the world are separated through at most 6 degrees of separation, then all organizations would be separated by at most 3 or 4 degrees.

 **Implication:** Significant computational gain for calculating transitive surplus shares.